ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 The Core Developer is a seasoned C++ developer primarily tasked with writing and documenting the source code.
 Secondarily, the Core Developer is tasked with refining user stories, requirements and process models prior to development as well as resolving bugs during testing.

 Core Developer Key Performance Indicators
-* Maintain code repositories within GitHub
-  * Create local branch for each numbered issue/feature
-  * Push functioning increments to numbered issue/feature branch
-  * Create pull request to Develop branch
 * Collaborate with Business Analyst to refine user stories, requirements and process models
 * Collaborate with QA/Tester on bug identification and resolution
+* Collaborate with the Documentation Specialist to review documentation and ensure it matches the source code intent and implementation
+* Maintain code repositories within GitHub using GitFlow principles [7]
+* Contribute to Code Review of peers and provide approval for Release
-* Document your code for the benefit of future development efforts
+* Document code for the benefit of future development efforts

 Business Analyst (Full Time - 40 hours per week)
 ================================================